jtwebman/typejson/source/index.md

 }
 ```

-The nice part about TypeJSON is this list isn't the limit just the basic types supported.
+The nice part about TypeJSON is this list isn't the limit.
+It is just the basic types supported.
 You can define any other type if you want by using a type like `"datetimetz": "string"` that could be a ISO 8601 date string with timezones supported.

 Another example would be a type like `"id": "string?"`.
 It would be an id type and could use your own code to set what that is suppose to mean.
 The `?` is talked about down below as being a nullable type.
 This would allow you to have a Maybe ID so the create request could leave off the id but the response would return it with the id.